Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Florida

 Services for the Parents or Other Caregivers

-When initiated on a voluntary basis, the Healthy Start coalition will collaborate with other stakeholders and partners to provide services for infants and families affected by prenatal exposure to alcohol and controlled substances, including but not limited to, the following:
+In policy: When initiated on a voluntary basis, the Healthy Start coalition will collaborate with other collaborators and partners to provide services for infants and families affected by prenatal exposure to alcohol and controlled substances, including but not limited to the following:

 • Other home visitor programs